The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Preliminaries

-In the above discussion, we identified incentive mechanisms that unilaterally minimize the price of anarchy and the price of stability.
+In the above discussion, we identified the local taxes that unilaterally minimize the Price of Anarchy and the Price of Stability.
 In the next section, we consider the consequences of the unilateral minimization of either of these performance metrics on the value of the other.